-The thickener thickens the sludge wasted from the bottom of the clarifier prior to its mixing with the primary sludge from the primary clarifier and its digestion (Figure 5).
+The thickener thickens the sludge wasted from the bottom of the secondary clarifier prior to being mixed with the primary sludge from the primary clarifier (Figure 5).

 Figure 5: Thickener model assumption

 The suspended solid concentration at the inlet of the thickener is $TSS{sc,1}$ (Eq.
 67).
 The percentage of suspended solids in the underflow of the thickener is p{thick} (= 7%).
 The percentage of suspended solids removed is TSS{rem} (= 98%).
 The thickening factor (f{thick}) is calculated as: